ColorblindMonk/CS4383-Spring22/assign1/README.md

-# Assignment 1 - Hosting a website
+# Assignment 1 - Hosting a website on Amazon CloudFront

 * [Built with Astro](#built-with-astro)
 * [Installation](#installation)
 * [Project Structure](#project-structure)
 * [Commands](#commands)

+## Requirements

 My first assignment satisfies the following guidelines:

 - Host a static website in a private Amazon S3 bucket and
 - Serve the bucket within a CloudFront CDN distribution.

+## Description of Solution

+The Amazon S3 bucket was created to store the static site with initial permissions set to block all public access.
+A CloudFront distribution was then created with an IAM policy set up so that only the CloudFront distrubution has private access to the bucket.

+Cloudfront URL: dzhuta41rrmvw.cloudfront.net

 ## Built with [Astro](https://astro.build)